jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 is the [Artifacts.toml file for ECOS_jll.jl](https://github.com/JuliaBinaryWrappers/ECOS_jll.jl/blob/main/Artifacts.toml).

 The binaries installed by the JLL package should be sufficient for most users.
-In a rare case however, you may require a custom binary.
+In rare cases, however, you may require a custom binary.
 The two main reasons to use a custom binary are:

  * You want a binary with custom compilation settings (for example, debugging)
- * You want a binary with a different set of dependencies that is available on Yggdrasil (for example, a commerial solver like Gurobi or CPLEX).
+ * You want a binary with a set of dependencies that are not available on Yggdrasil (for example, a commerial solver like Gurobi or CPLEX).

 The following sections explain how to replace the binaries provided by a JLL